kitlangton/terminus/README.md

 A TUI library for Rust.
 Or, rather, for me to learn Rust by writing a TUI library.

+The creation of this library [was mostly streamed on YouTube](https://www.youtube.com/playlist?list=PLicC_uGS5eIKvYrRzh-_CnqDLb5ved3MQ).

 ### Attribution

 - [ ] Create a ForEach view